fmatsos/bashdoc/README.md

 This will output documentation in HTML format to a file named `myscript.html` in the same directory as the input file.

+_Note that `bashdoc` is self documentable if you want to test generation._

 ### Export to markdown

 By default, Bashdoc exports documentation to HTML using JSDoc.
 To export documentation to Markdown instead, use the `-m` or `--markdown` option: